solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 ## Proposal Simulation

-To begin, clear all addresses in `Addresses.json` before proceeding with the tutorial.
-There are two methods for executing proposals:

-1. **Using `forge test`**: Refer to the [integration-tests.md](../testing/integration-tests.md) section for detailed instructions on this method.
-2. **Using `forge script`**: This tutorial focuses on using this method.

-## Running the Proposal with `forge script`

 ### Deploying a Timelock Controller on Testnet

 Before executing the proposal, set up a Timelock Controller contract on the testnet.
 We provide a script [DeployTimelock](https://github.com/solidity-labs-io/fps-example-repo/tree/main/script/DeployTimelock.s.sol) to streamline this process.